Energy & Carbon Reduction

 Sustainability Report 2025

 County Linen is a leading laundry service provider in the Southeast of England, with a heritage spanning over 200 years.
-This report aims to reaffirm our unwavering commitment to sustainability by offering a transparent and comprehensive overview of our environmental, social, and governance initiatives.
+This report sets out our progress across energy, water, waste, people and responsible business, while highlighting the areas where we continue to improve.

 Table of Contents